janjusti/dppa/docs/report-exp.md

 #### `PossiblePols`

-Percentage values dictionary showing the proportion of polarity from each amino acid listed on `PossibleAminos`.
+Percentage values dictionary showing the proportion of polarity from all amino acid listed on `PossibleAminos`.
 Score values are used to calculate `PolScore`.

 | Type | Name               | Score |
 |------|--------------------|-------|